Forced Sale Of Jointly Owned Property: Calgary Real Estate Lawyers

 What Happens To The Money From The Forced Sale Of Jointly Owned Property

+Most important to most people is the after part of a sale.
+While in some instances, no net proceeds remain for the parties dues to a lack of equity in the home, however most often it involves money.
 After completing the forced sale of jointly owned property, the court may rule to divide the net proceeds equally or in any equitable way.
-The court looks at several factors.
+Net proceeds means, the amount left over after paying off the mortgage or debt on title, real estate agent fees, legal fees, etc. In general, the court looks at several factors.
 For example, these factors include:

 If only one party lived in the home;